orsonadams/ml-system-design-resources/README.md

 # Designing Machine Learning Systems at Scale

 A hopefully really long list of resources in the form of blog posts, podcasts, youtube videos etc where engineers talk and write about the machine learning systems they've built and scaled.
-It would be great to focus on thse systems _architecture_.
+It would be great to focus on thse system's _architecture_.

-Please feel free to add resources for machine learning system design that you've been using to this list!
-Thanks!
+A lot of this knowlegde exists in on the web via a mix of media types but I've found it chanllenging to fina a place where its collected and sharable.
+This certainly is useful for me, I hope its useful for others!
+Please feel free to add resources for machine learning system design that you've been using to this list.

 ### Dropbox